omarkhaled122/nyc-taxi-data-engineering-pipeline/README.md

 | `GCP_PROJECT_ID`  | Your GCP project ID                                            |
 | `GCP_LOCATION`    | e.g., `US` or your BigQuery dataset region                     |
 | `GCP_BUCKET_NAME` | Your GCP bucket name created by Terraform                      |
+| `GCP_DATASET`     | Your BigQuery

 ---

-5. Optional: Modify the flow if needed
-- To change the default taxi type (`green` or `yellow`), modify the value in the `inputs:` section of the flow file.
-- You can disable the `purge_files` task if you want to retain intermediate output files for debugging.

----

-6. Run the flow using Backfills
+5. Execute the flow `1_ingesting_into_gcp.yaml` using Backfills

 To execute the flow for specific months (historical or current), use Kestra's **Backfill feature**:

-- In the top menue in the **flow** `zoomcamp_kestra_gcp_taxi_ingestion` page, go to **Triggers → Backfill executions** (select the green or the yellow one there's no difference)
+- In the top menue in the **flow** `1_ingesting_into_gcp.yaml` page, go to **Triggers → Backfill executions** (select the green or the yellow one there's no difference)
 - Choose the **start and end date** for the months you want to backfill
 - Under **inputs**, select:
   - `green` or `yellow` for `taxi`

 > ✅ This will automatically run multiple executions, one for each month, fully orchestrated with no manual file edits.

----

 After successful runs, your data will be:
 - Downloaded using `wget`
-- Uploaded to your configured GCS bucket
+- Uploaded to your configured GCP bucket

----

-## 📊 Example Output
+📊 Example Output
 * `green_tripdata_2025-01.parquet`: File in the GCP Bucket

+6- Execute `2_create_native_subtables.yaml` the same way, and choose the same **start and end date** you chose for the first flow.
+After successful runs, new tables will be created in BigQuery in your dataset under the project you created using the files in the GCP buket
+📊 Example Output
+* `green_tripdata_2025-01`: Table in the BQ Dataset

+7- Execute `3_merge_tables.yaml`, select the input taxi (yellow or green).
+- It will create a new cumulative table (if not created before)
+- Merge all the subtables with the same input type (yellow or green) into that table
+- Delete the subtables
+📊 Example Output
+* `green_tripdata`: Table in the BQ Dataset
 ---

 ## 🙋‍♂️ Author